shark-yun/shark-yun/README.md

 </h1>

-- 👨‍💻 I’m a former Software Engineer intern at Energy Ogre and Data Engineer intern at GuanData
+- 👨‍💻 I’m a former Data Anlyst intern and Data Science intern at Neurobit Health
 - 👀 I’m interested in **Software Engineer** and **Data Science**
 - 💞️ I’m looking for a summer internship in 2024
 - 🌱 I’m currently learning **Large Language Model (LLM)** and **Golang**
-- 📫 How to reach me: [jiaop24@g.ucla.edu](mailto:jiaop24@g.ucla.edu)
+- 📫 How to reach me: [yunl@g.ucla.edu](mailto:yunl@g.ucla.edu)

 ---